1992 United Kingdom general election: Campaign

 The 50th Parliament of the United Kingdom sat for the last time on Monday 16 March, being dissolved on the same day.
+The 1992 election was fought on the same boundaries as the 1983 and 1987 elections, with one exception- the Milton Keynes constituency was split into North East Milton Keynes and Milton Keynes South West.
+This unusual case of a specific constituency being changed in between periodic boundary reviews, as opposed to all of them at once, was done because the new town's electorate had reached over 129,000 people by 1992, significantly more than twice the average electorate at the time.

 Under the leadership of Neil Kinnock, the Labour Party had undergone further developments and alterations since its 1987 general election defeat.
 Labour entered the campaign confident, with most opinion polls showing a slight Labour lead that if maintained suggested a hung parliament, with no single party having an overall majority.

 The parties campaigned on the familiar grounds of taxation and health care.
 Major became known for delivering his speeches while standing on an upturned soapbox during public meetings.
 Immigration was also an issue, with Home Secretary Kenneth Baker making a controversial speech stating that, under Labour, the floodgates would be opened for immigrants from developing countries.
 Some speculated that this was a bid by the Conservatives to shore up its support amongst its white working-class supporters.
 The Conservatives also attacked The Labour Party over the issue of taxation, producing a memorable poster entitled "Labour's Double-Whammy", showing a boxer wearing gloves marked "tax rises" and "inflation".